What is the Welcoming Shuls Project?

-As of September 2017, we have interviewed more than 208 synagogues in 41 of the United States, four provinces in Canada and in Israeli communities.
-Each week we add to our list of the synagogues that have engaged in this dialogue and consider themselves welcoming to LGBT people.
+As of January 2019, we have interviewed more than 208 synagogues in 41 of the United States, four provinces in Canada and in Israeli communities.
+Each week we add to our list of the synagogues that have engaged in this dialogue and consider themselves welcoming to LGBTQ+ people.

 If you are an LGBTQ+ person, do you want to know if there is an Orthodox synagogue near you that will open their doors to you, embrace you and include you fully in rituals and the life of the community like they do with all of their members?
 Do you have children and wonder where you can have a lifecycle event such as a Simchat bat or a bris, or a bat or bar mitzvah?

 Are you a parent of an LGBTQ+ child who want to know where your child will be welcome so they don’t feel compelled to leave orthodoxy when they come out?

 Are you a parent of a trans child wondering which rabbi can help you with your halakhik questions of your child; or a synagogue where they can sit on the side of the mechitza that feels appropriate to their gender expression?

 The Welcoming Shuls Project is designed to help you find those places.